-Naengmyeon Posted by Ginny on Sep 29, 2011 in Cuisine
+Naengmyeon Posted by Ginny on Sep 29, 2011 in Uncategorized

 Sometimes you just get a craving for something light, refreshing but yet filling.
 Korean cold noodle is just the thing to satisfy that craving.
 One type of Korean cold noodle is Naengmyeon (냉면).
 Naengmyeon can be served with a cold broth, in which case the dish will be called Mul naengmyeon (물냉면).
 Mul naengmyeon is made from a broth made from chicken or beef.
 Usually mul naengmyeon is garnished with sliced cucumbers and a boiled egg.